nandiniagrawal2003/mern-ai-chatbot/README.md

 2. Navigate to the backend directory and install the required dependencies:

    \`\`\`bash
-   cd backend
+   cd ./backend

    npm install
    \`\`\`

-3. Navigate to the frontend directory and install the required dependencies:
+4. Navigate to the frontend directory and install the required dependencies:

    \`\`\`bash
-   cd ../frontend
+   cd ./frontend
    npm install
    \`\`\`